-Romania: Consensus for amending offshore hydrocarbon law still not reached20.
-July 2020. / SEE Energy News
+Romania: Consensus for amending offshore hydrocarbon law still not reached, SEE Energy News

 Parliamentary political parties haven’t so far been able to reach a consensus to amend the offshore hydrocarbon law, which is needed in order to attract investor to the Black Sea gas projects, said Romanian Minister of Economy and Energy Virgil Popescu.